NullBore

 Self-hosted

-On a self-hosted server, custom domains work by adding the domain to your server's TLS configuration:
+On a self-hosted server, add the custom domain to your TLS configuration:

 nullbore-server \